artsy/backbone-super-sync/README.md

 Backbone.sync = require('backbone-server-sync');
 ````

-## Globally adding to the Backbone.sync request
+## Adding to the Backbone.sync request

 Sometimes you need to add to the requests made by Backbone.sync, such as adding an OAuth token.
 Backbone Super Sync provides the method `editRequest` to intercept the super-agent request object before the request is made.